-This document presents the final version of the algorithm theoretical baseline document (ATBD) for the merged VRWV CDR-3 v3.3 and CDR-4 v3.0 products as produced within Phase 1 of the ESA Water_Vapour_cci project.
+This document presents the algorithm theoretical baseline document (ATBD) for the merged VRWV CDR-3 v4.0 and CDR-4 v2.0 products as produced within Phase 2 of the ESA Water_Vapour_cci project.
 The purpose of the ATBD is to provide detailed information on the physical, mathematical and functional descriptions used in the merging algorithms for the two products and also their input datasets.